zlw241/Zacmo/docs/README.md

 #### Phase 10: Refactor, Style, and Test (1 day)

 **Objective:** Go back and clean up anything that needs it.
 Elements should be formatted and laid out properly at this point so add style to make it look clean.

 ### Bonus Features (TBD)
 - [ ] Infinite Scroll
+- [ ] Mobile Design
 - [ ] Email verification on signup/change of account email
 - [ ] Cancel payments/decline charges
 - [ ] Signup with phone number instead of email